 2. The demand for photographers is expected to increase by 17 percent between 2020 and 2030.

 According to the U.S. Bureau of Labor Statistics (BLS), employment of photographers is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations.
 Employment of photographers is expected to grow as more people create and post their own videos and photos on social media, while also wanting to preserve these images in a tangible format.

 The BLS expects employment growth will be driven by multimedia artists and animators; photojournalists; videographers and camera operators; web developers; and photographers.
-These jobs are expected to increase as technologies advance, creating new opportunities for photographers who can capture moments using new devices or develop apps to allow users to view or edit photos on the go.
+These jobs are expected to increase as technologies advance, creating new opportunities during the pandemic for photographers who can capture moments using new devices or develop apps to allow users to view or edit photos on the go.